(Click the character infographic to download.)

-Even before he meets Clarisse McClellan, Guy is not an ordinary guy.
-He has inklings that all is not right with his world, he hasn’t turned in a clearly renegade individual (Faber, whom he met in the park spewing poetry), and he's been squirreling away books behind his ventilator grill for quite some time now.
+He might have a pretty plain name, but Guy Montag is definitely not your average Joe.
+He has inklings that all is not right with his world even before he meets Clarisse, and his actions show it.
+For one, he doesn't turn in a clearly renegade individual (Faber, whom he met in the park spewing poetry), and he's been squirreling away books behind his ventilator grill for quite some time now.
 He's inquisitive, intelligent, and free-thinking.
 Good for him, right?

-Then it turns out that books aren't everything.
+Not so fast.
+As it turns out, books aren't actually everything.
 As Beatty points out, they're contradictory.
 They can't possibly hold the answers to life, or if they do, they're by no means serving them up on a silver platter.
 Because books present so many varying perspectives, it's up to the individual not just to read, but to read and think.

 Of course, Montag has an inkling of as much by the time he gets to Faber, who he tells, "I don't want to change sides and just be told what to do.
 There's no reason to change if I do that."

 What Montag will soon learn is that wisdom is about experience as much as it is about intellect and knowledge.
 To become the man he is at the end of the novel—a man headed toward the city with some pretty revelatory thoughts—he has to leave behind the world of technology and head into the world of nature; he has to see his city bombed and pick himself up off the ground afterwards.
 In doing so, he experiences the very lesson he's been trying to learn since he first picked up that Bible from out behind the ventilator grate.

 What exactly is that lesson?
 It's about cycles.
 It's all that "time to sew, time to reap" stuff.
 We talk about this more in our "What's Up With the Ending?" section, which you should most definitely check out.